1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 <div class='year-distribution full-width'></div>

 While the biggest movies have taken a larger share of ticket sales of the last decade, there hasn't been a smooth increase in top-heaviness over the last 30 years.
 In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happen regularly.

 What has changed more smoothly over time?
-Movies are making less and less money during extended runs.
+Movies have slowly stopped making a significant amount of money during extended runs.

-### Movies Are Making More of Their Money Opening Week
+### The Biggest Movies Are Making More of Their Money Opening Week

 <div class='best-week-scatter full-width'></div>

-This suggests a larger trend, beyond the control of Hollywood execs' green-lighting decisions.

-Television and the internet are substitutes for movie going; people don't "go the movies" anymore, they go to see specific movie.
-Superhero movies, with their franchises, familiar faces and spoilers,
+There's been a bigger change in how media is consumed, beyond the control of Hollywood execs' green-lighting decisions.
+Television, streaming and TikTok are increasingly good [substitutes](https://www.nytimes.com/2022/03/25/opinion/oscars-movies-end.html) for theater going; people don't "go the movies" anymore, they go to see specific movie.
+Superhero movies — which are engineered to create urgency around opening weekend with their franchises, familiar faces, spoilers and massive marketing budgets — are the only way to consistently fill seats.

+This change in consumption has also created a <x>best picture Oscar winner</x> sized hole in the bottom right of the chart.

-There's no longer a broad audience that can create slower burning hit.
-The type of middlebrow Oscar movie the builds up word of mouth momentum over several weeks doesn't exist in box offices anymore. and it doesn't seem to be replaced streaming platforms; CODA has been streamed less than a [million](https://deadline.com/2022/03/oscar-best-picture-nomiees-box-office-boost-streaming-viewership-1234985202/ times).
+With everything else playing to mostly empty theaters, there's no longer a broad audience that can build up word of mouth momentum for an original movie over several weeks.
+Best picture winners are still slow burning, but they're no longer hits; even on [streaming](https://www.nytimes.com/2022/03/26/business/media/academy-awards-streaming-services.html), favorite CODA has been viewed less than a [million times](https://deadline.com/2022/03/oscar-best-picture-nomiees-box-office-boost-streaming-viewership-1234985202/).

 <!-- <div class='year-sm'></div> -->